The Plaintiff’s Perspective

 Many of the factors that are important in the evaluation of any personal injury case are also important factors in the evaluation of a TBI case.
 How strong is liability?
 Is there any real factual dispute as to how the wreck or accident occurred?
 Are any other factors present that might inflame the jury such as alcohol use, excessive speed or other violations of the law?
 Who is the primary defendant?
 Is the defendant an individual or large corporation?
 Has the Plaintiff been involved in other litigation or claims?
 What amount of insurance coverage available?
 Is the defendant judgment proof?
 Does the Plaintiff’s attorney have the skill and resources to properly try the case to a verdict?
 Can the Plaintiff tolerate the stress and uncertainty of a trial?

 The evaluation and settlement of a claim involving mild traumatic brain injury is a challenging task for even the most experienced attorneys and claims personnel.
 Because the effects of TBI are unique to the injured individual it is difficult to compare cases or make generalized assessments about the value of types of TBI claims.
 Each case will require careful consideration of a wide range of factors that may affect the ultimate outcome.
 Unfortunately, it is likely that TBI claims will remain difficult to resolve for many years to come.

-Charles G. Monnett III practices law in Charlotte, NC and concentrates his practice in the representation of persons with acquired brain injuries.
+Charles G. Monnett III practices personal injury law in Charlotte, and concentrates his practice in the representation of persons with acquired brain injuries.
 He serves on the Board of Directors of the Brain Injury Association of North Carolina, the Board of Governors of the North Carolina Academy of Trial Lawyers and the Executive Committee of the ATLA Traumatic Brain Injury Litigation Group.